Are you having a hard time comparing natural gas vs propane generators?

 Also, propane contains 92,000 BTUs per gallon.
 Considering that your propane generator has a 20# cylinder and a gallon capacity of 4.8, the total BTU capacity comes up to 441,600 BTUs.

-On the other hand, propane has more energy and is suitable for powering up generators that run once in a while.
+If you take anything away, remember that natural gas has a more steady supply and doesn’t require any upfront cost or refilling.
+Propane, on the other hand, has more energy and is suitable for powering up generators that run once in a while.

-I hope this post clarified things for you in terms of choosing between propane and gas generators.
-Keep the factors I talked about in mind and you’ll make the right choice.
+Keep the factors I talked about in mind, and you’ll make the right choice.